sa5bke/flatpak-openspace/README.md

 ## How to run

-You have to clone the [OpenSpace repo](https://github.com/OpenSpace/OpenSpace) and copy files to to **~/.var/app/com.openspaceproject.OpenSpace/data**
+You have to download the [OpenSpace Windows distribution (3.8 GB)](http://data.openspaceproject.com/release/0.15.0/OpenSpace-0.15.0.zip) and copy files to to **~/.var/app/com.openspaceproject.OpenSpace/data**

-These files/dirs are needed:
+These dirs are needed:

-`cache  config  data  documentation  logs  modules  openspace.cfg  screenshots  scripts  shaders  sync`
+`config data modules recordings scripts shaders sync`

-You also have to modify **openspace.cfg** and add **BASE = "/var/data/"** to the paths.
+You also have to copy the **openspace.cfg** and add **BASE = "/var/data/"** to the paths.

 To run OpenSpace: